enel-gdh-educational/katacoda-scenarios/version-control/remotes/06-log.md

 #### Task

-Analyze the output of commands `git log`
+Go to `/home/scrapbook/tutorial/repo` and analyze the output of commands `git log`